HumanCellAtlas/data-store/README.md

 #### Deployment

 Assuming the tests have passed above, the next step is to manually deploy.
 See the section below for information on CI/CD with Travis if continuous deployment is your goal.

-You will need to ensure you are ready for deployment refer to `.travis.yml` to ensure you have all needed requirements.
-Currently, the Travis deployment uses Ubuntu Trusty (14.04) with the following packages apt-get installed:

-    sudo apt-get install jq moreutils gettext

-For Mac OS, install these packages using Homebrew:

-    brew install jq moreutils gettext

 The AWS Elasticsearch Service is used for metadata indexing.
 Currently, the AWS Elasticsearch Service must be configured manually.